layilin/SP23-33852/_annotations/book2.md

 61.130n electuary.
 Medicine in the form of a paste or preserve.

-[people] 61.131n Virgil.
+[people] 62.132 Maro.
 Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

-[people] 62.132 Maro.
-Virgil.

 62.140 Halcyons.
 Mythical birds usually identified with kingfishers (genus *Halcyon*) that were believed to calm the seas in order to breed in floating nests.
-"Halcyon days" used to designate a fourteen-day period around the winter solciste that supposedly was the time when the ocean was becalmed by the birds.
+"Halcyon days" used to designate a fourteen-day period around the winter solstice that supposedly was the time when the ocean was becalmed by the birds.
 It now designates more generally a period of time in the past that was idyllic and peaceful.

 62.141 poison'd fish.
-Grainger is probably not referring to a specific species of fish but rather to ciguatera, a disease long associated with the consumption of fish in the Caribbean.
-Ciguatera is caused by eating fish containing toxins produced by a marine microalgae called *Gambierdiscus toxicus*.
+Grainger is probably not referring to a specific species of fish but rather to ciguatera, a disease long associated with the consumption of predatory fish in the Caribbean.
+Ciguatera is a toxin produced by a marine microalgae called *Gambierdiscus toxicus*, and, like mercury, becomes more concentrated as it rises in the food chain.
 Symptoms of ciguatera include nausea, vomiting, and tingling fingers or toes.
 Symptoms usually go away in days or weeks but can last for years.

 [plant] 62.148 vervain.
 Also known as verbena (*Verbena officinalis*), an herbal shrub native to the Old World and Australia.

 [plant] 62.148 wild liquorice. *Abrus precatorius*, a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
 The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
 The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
-The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdmonial cramping, diarrhea, and dehydration if ingested.
+The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdmonial cramping, diarrhea, and dehydration when ingested.

 62.149n *Donum Dei*.
 Gift of god.